ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 There are a lot of strong opinions out there about what should and shouldn't go into your resume.
 My experience, both as someone who screened hundreds of resumes and as someone who applied to tens of job postings, is that **resumes are at best neutral**.
-If you have an awful resume you probably won't get responses when applying.
-If you fix your resume you'll probably get responses and that's the sweet spot.
-If you build an amazing resume you'll also get responses, but it won't help you in any other way.
+If you have an awful resume, you probably won't get responses when applying.
+If you fix your resume, you'll probably get responses and that's the sweet spot.
+If you build an amazing resume, you'll also get responses, but it won't help you in any other way.

-If you want to be effective with your time do not spend too much time on your resume.
+If you want to be effective with your time, do not spend too much time on your resume.
 Give it the attention it deserves and move on quickly.
-It's much better to spend your time on generating leads, finding referrals or brushing up on your CS fundamentals (more on that later).
+It's much better to spend your time on generating leads, finding referrals, or brushing up on your CS fundamentals (more on that later).

-That being said I'm not going to avoid answering.
+That being said, I'm not going to avoid answering.
 Here are the cardinal sins of resumes in my book:

-* Proprietary formats.
-Not everyone has Microsoft Word installed!
+* **Proprietary formats**: not everyone has Microsoft Word installed!
 Stick to PDF.
-* Grammar or spelling mistakes.
-Given the small number of words on a resume, seeing a grammar or spelling mistake is a huge red flag.
+* **Grammar or spelling mistakes**: Given the small number of words on a resume, seeing a grammar or spelling mistake is a huge red flag.
-* Labels such as "ninja", "hardcore", "guru" are an immediate turn-off
+* **Pretentious labels**: "ninja", "hardcore", "guru" are an immediate turn-off
-* Dead links.
-If it's on your resume, it should work!
+* **Dead links**: if it's on your resume, it should work!

 Some other tips: